Guard Contracts & Statistical Primer

 - 8. Coverage Reference — tests that underpin this handbook

-This handbook captures the practical guarantees that underpin InvarLock's guard pipeline.
+This handbook captures the evidence claims that underpin InvarLock's guard pipeline.
 It consolidates the guard contracts, statistical assumptions, and calibration data that accompany the InvarLock assurance notes.

 1. Guard Contracts